Photo:

 Indoor play to grow kids’ love of nature

-5. Create a tabletop biosphere
+Create a tabletop biosphere

-6. DIY natural watercolors with flowers, fruit and veggies
+DIY natural watercolors with flowers, fruit and veggies

-7. Easy homemade birdfeeders
+Easy homemade birdfeeders

-This classic birdfeeders craft is a hit with kids of all ages from preschoolers to teenagers.
+This classic birdfeeder craft is a hit with kids of all ages from preschoolers to teenagers.
 All you need are pinecones, peanut butter, birdseed and string.
 First, help your child spread peanut butter all over the pinecone, making sure to get it into all the little crevices.
-(Pro tip: if your pinecones are closed tightly, pop them into the microwave for about 30 seconds and they should open right up.)
+(Pro tip: If your pinecones are closed tightly, pop them into the microwave for about 30 seconds and they should open right up.)
 Then, roll the pinecone in birdseed until it’s fully coated.
 Finally, tie a piece of string around the top of the pinecone and hang it from a tree branch or balcony railing.
-The whole family will enjoy watching the birds enjoy their treat.
+The whole family will love watching the birds enjoy their treat.

-8. Tend to an indoor garden
+Tend to an indoor garden

 Kids love doing grown-up work, like watering plants, and they excel at playing with dirt.
 Want some new indoor greenery?
-Let the kids help you plant, pot and water them!
+Let your kids help you plant, pot and water them!
 They also love learning plant and flower names.

 Add natural materials like rocks or crystals, household items like spoons, measuring cups and bowls or any little plastic toys they like.
 Then let the fun begin!
-It’s amazing to see the stories children build from just these few items.
-Sensory play is open-ended, engaging and can also be surprisingly calming for kinesthetic learners.
+This sensory play is open-ended, engaging and can also be surprisingly calming for kinesthetic learners.

-9. Rock painting
+Rock painting

 Kids excel at turning ordinary objects into works of art.
-Gather some smooth rocks (this can be a scavenger hunt!); a variety of non-toxic paints; brushes, sponges, or fingers for painting tools, and maybe a few googly eyes or stickers.
+Gather some smooth rocks (this can be a scavenger hunt!); a variety of nontoxic paints; brushes, sponges or fingers for painting tools; and maybe a few googly eyes or stickers.
 Newspapers spread over a floor or table will create a clearly defined art area while protecting you from a home makeover you weren’t looking for.
 Rock painting is not just engaging for little tree huggers, it can also be quite meditative.

 Projects to build STEM skills with kids

-10. Egg drop experiment
+Egg drop experiment

-Gather materials like egg cartons, tape, cotton balls, and perhaps even some bubble wrap or feathers for extra cushioning.
+Gather materials like egg cartons, tape, cotton balls and perhaps even some bubble wrap or feathers for extra cushioning.
 Challenge your kids to design and build a protective container that will keep an egg from breaking when dropped from a certain height.
 Discuss concepts like gravity, impact force and engineering principles as they brainstorm and construct their designs.
 Once ready, head to a safe spot indoors that’s protected with newspapers or a tarp (or perhaps your backyard or a balcony) and drop the eggs in their DIY containers from varying heights and record the success rate for eggs that remain unbroken.
 It’s a hands-on way to learn about physics while encouraging creativity and problem-solving skills.

-11. Toothpick bridge building
+Toothpick bridge building

 Inspire young engineers with a toothpick bridge building challenge!
 Provide toothpicks and miniature marshmallows or gumdrops as construction materials.
 Encourage your kids to design and build a bridge that can span a gap between two points on a flat surface, such as between two books or across a table.
 Discuss structural integrity, weight distribution and load-bearing capacity as they experiment with different designs.
-This activity promotes critical thinking, spatial reasoning, and teamwork as they work together to create a sturdy and functional bridge.
+This activity promotes critical thinking, spatial reasoning and teamwork as they work together to create a sturdy and functional bridge.
 It’s a fun way to introduce basic engineering concepts while fostering creativity and hands-on learning.

-12. Transform boxes into anything your child can imagine
+Transform boxes into anything your child can imagine

-13. Turn old electronics into new learning
+Turn old electronics into new learning

 Engage budding engineers by inviting kids to take apart an old electronic device.
-Choose something simple like an old remote control or a non-functional toy that you no longer use.
+Choose something simple like an old remote control or a nonfunctional toy that you no longer use.
 Provide child-safe tools like screwdrivers (with supervision) and let them explore the inner workings of the device.
 Discuss the different parts they discover — buttons, wires, circuits — and encourage them to make observations about how things fit together.
 This hands-on activity not only introduces basic engineering concepts like mechanical systems and problem-solving but also encourages curiosity and teaches about technology and how things work.

-14. Build a fort
+Build a fort

 There is something so cozy and magical about a fort.
 Let your kids create their own using sheets, blankets, pillows, chairs, the couch or whatever else you have at home.
 Throw some pillows into the fort, give the kids a flashlight and you will be amazed how long they play.
 You might even end up serving them dinner in the fort!